 Cleaning the condenser unit is often part of the professional cleaning package of aircon maintenance companies.
 Professional cleaning is always the way to go to make sure that your air conditioning coils are well-maintained, but doing the cleaning yourself saves time, money, and is good practice to do between professional cleaning sessions.

-When it's time to let the professionals handle the cleaning, contact our technicians at Luce Aircon.
-Our technicians are sure to get your unit up and running smoothly with cleaning, inspection, and top-notch maintenance services of your air conditioning units!
+When it's time to let the professionals handle the cleaning, contact our technicians at Luce.
+Our technicians are sure to get your unit up and running smoothly with cleaning, inspection, and top-notch aircon maintenance services of your units!

 Contact us today to find out how you can prolong the useful life of your AC unit.